Battery charging and swapping represents a significant proportion of operational expenditure. There are 3 main ways to reduce these costs.

 - Reducing costs: Much like smart stations, they minimise the need for maintenance teams journeying around the city to swap batteries.

 - Charged batteries: Batteries in the charging kiosks are constantly being charged until they are removed by users.
 For vehicles close to charging kiosks, users can rely on well-charged batteries.

 - The prerequisite to any user-swapping is safety.
 Users need to be trained, guided and enabled to safely access the empty and charged batteries.

 - Users have to park near a swapping station for the strategy to be effective.
 Therefore, cities must be densely covered with charging kiosks.
 No user wants to walk more than 30m (maximum) to change a battery (but a user may ride 30m out of their way to park at a station).

 - Making users do the swapping can detract from the user experience.
 You’re already asking them to park in a specific location (like with stations), but this time you’re also asking them to swap their batteries before they get going!

-- Prioritizing battery swaps and separating them from other maintenance tasks maximizes vehicle uptime.
+- Prioritising battery swaps and separating them from other maintenance tasks maximises vehicle uptime.
 It also decreases reliance on fossil-fuelled vehicles!